How to Find Cheap Travel Accommodation

 Another cool thing about Agoda is the accuracy of reviews.
 It’s not rare for property owners to ask their friends, family, and preferred guests to write reviews for them.
 On Agoda only guests who have paid for their accommodation are allowed to write reviews, meaning reviews are mostly honest and accurate.

-Finding Cheap Offline Accommodation
+Finding Cheap Accommodation Offline

 The best thing about offline accommodation is that it can be incredibly cheap.
 Yes, you can find plenty of options through hotel booking sites, but many players in the tourism industry are still offline and keep their prices low.